 The answer to this question is a resounding yes, if the fatigue is the type experienced by many endurance athletes.
 As noted earlier in this chapter (see the section "What functions do carbohydrates serve in the body?"), carbohydrates, namely glucose, are an important source of energy during exercise.
 Because carbohydrates are an important energy source, the body stores them as glycogen in the liver and muscles.
 Liver glycogen is important for maintaining blood glucose levels between meals and during exercise, thereby providing a relatively constant supply of energy to muscles and other tissues.
 The muscle glycogen stores serve as readily available energy sources for muscle during activity.
 Exercise and/or diet can greatly affect glycogen levels (see Figure 3.9).
-A diet high in carbohydrates can lead
+A diet high in carbohydrates can lead to increased glycogen stores in both the liver and the muscle, whereas one that is low in carbohydrates can decrease glycogen levels.
+Depletion of glycogen stores at either of these locations can negatively affect performance.
+Figure 3.9 clearly indicates that the carbohydrate composition of a diet affects initial muscle glycogen levels and that high glycogen levels can significantly increase the amount of time until exhaustion in an exercising athlete.
+In fact, this is the main reason why carbohydrate loading is practiced by endurance athletes in the days leading up to an event.
+It is not that extra glycogen in the muscle cells makes endurance athletes faster; it just enables them to maintain their race pace for a longer period of time, which translates into faster race times.

 Figure 3.9 Diet composition, muscle glycogen levels, and time to fatigue.
 The muscle glycogen stores serve as readily available energy sources for muscle during activity.
 Exercise and/ or diet can greatly affect glycogen levels.
 Source: Data from Astrand PO.
 Diet and athletic performance.
 Federation Proc.
-1967;26:1772-1777
+1967; 26:1772-1777.